mfem/web/src/electromagnetics.md

 which is *Poisson's equation* for the electric potential, where we have assumed a linear constitutive relation between $\D$ and $\E$ of the form $\D =
 \epsilon\E + \P$.
-This allows a polarization which is proportional to $\E$ as well a polarization independent of $\E$.
+This allows a polarization which is proportional to $\E$ as well as a polarization independent of $\E$.
 If this relation happens to be nonlinear then Poisson's equation would need to be replaced with a more complicated nonlinear expression.